geco/utorrent-console/README.md

   $ export TERM="linux"
   ```
   - Otherwise, to automate it, in the Putty config options, under Connection->Data there is a setting called "Terminal-type string".
 You can set your TERM there to "linux" and putty instructs SSH to set that environment variable
+3. How can I paste from clipboard?
+  - If your favorite keyboard/mouse shortcut doesn't work, try SHIFT+INS

 ## Contribute (developers)
 ```sh